Policy

 Any incident that meets medium or higher cyber incident severity criteria as outlined in the UW System IS Incident Response (IR) Plan must be reported.
 Qualifying incidents include, but are not limited to:

-2. Any incident involving unauthorized access, modification, or deletion of moderate or high risk data, including the theft or loss of computers, devices, or media (university owned or personally owned) containing moderate or high risk data;
+2. Any incident involving unauthorized access, modification, or deletion of moderate or high risk data;

-3. Successful penetration of a trusted network by an unauthorized actor;
+4. Successful penetration of a trusted network by an unauthorized actor;

-4. Vendor breaches for software or services used to process or store moderate or high risk data, wherein the institution received official breach notification correspondence from the vendor related to the breach;
+5. Vendor breaches for software or services used to process or store moderate or high risk data, wherein the institution received official breach notification correspondence from the vendor related to the breach;

-6. Observed or suspected physical intrusion into secure areas processing or storing moderate or high risk data;
+7. Observed or suspected physical intrusion into secure areas processing or storing moderate or high risk data;

-or high risk data or malicious cyber activity that could reasonably be expected to cause significant UW reputational harm.
+9. Any other incident involving the reasonable likelihood of compromise of moderate or high risk data or malicious cyber activity that could reasonably be expected to cause significant UW reputational harm.

-B. Required Actions
+B. Required Actions for Reportable Incidents

-occurred.
+The following are required actions when it is determined that an IS incident has likely occurred.
 Specific procedures are outlined in the UW System IR Plan.
 The UW System IR Plan will be exercised for any multi-institution IS incident and/or when UW System leads an enterprise-wide IS incident response.

 1. UW System employees who suspect that an IS incident has likely occurred must report it to their organization’s Information Security lead and Chief Information Officer.
 Individuals involved in IS incidents must cooperate with investigation teams and provide access to all impacted UW System assets.
 Depending on the severity and breadth of the incident, investigation teams may be comprised of local IT personnel, representatives from UW System Administration, external forensic teams, and/or law enforcement.
-In situations involving personally owned information technology assets, cooperation and access to the personally owned device may be necessary to ensure university owned data have not been compromised.
+In situations involving personally owned information technology assets, cooperation and access to the personally owned device may be necessary to ensure university owned data has not been compromised.

-(informationsecurity@uwsa.edu) is required within one (1) business day of discovery, if a confirmed incident meets reportable criteria outlined above.
+2. Notification to the UW System Office of Information Security is required within one (1) business day of discovery, if a confirmed incident meets reportable criteria outlined above.
+Notification must follow reporting protocols set forth by the UW System Office of Information Security as described in UW System Incident Reporting Protocol.
 Required reporting elements, to the extent known, include:

 1. Date of incident;